IAmAThousandTrees/5x5words-asm/README.md

 # 5x5words-asm
-An avx512 implementation of the "find 5 5-letter words with all different letters" puzzle
+An avx512 implementation of the "find 5 5-letter words with all different letters" puzzle.
+I upload purely for educational reading, and make no guarantee that it still works as it has been a while since I was working on it actively, as I may have left a change half-done somewhere, and I have made untested changes in the last few hours before uploading too, that may or may not have fixed the bug noted below.

 These files are a code::blocks project for the 5x5words challenge largely made in nasm assembly, but to build it correctly code::blocks requires some considerable setup to know what to do with nasm files, so I'll breifly explain how to build without an IDE (see Build).